How to Forgive Someone Who Hurt You: A Gentle, Biblical Path

 Forgiveness often starts with honest naming.
 Say what happened and how it affected you—loss of trust, sleepless nights, anxiety in everyday routines.
 When we bring plain truth into God’s presence, we resist pretending.
 David models this in the Psalms, pouring out raw words and then resting in God’s steady character.

 Scripture gives us both comfort and direction.
 Jesus teaches a forgiveness that grows from the soil of God’s mercy.
 Paul describes forgiveness as a way of life, not a one-time feat.
-Begin with a simple prayer: “Lord, I bring you the real story.
+Begin with a simple prayer for forgiveness: “Lord, I bring you the real story.
 Hold what I cannot carry.”
 As you do, you are stepping onto a path, not performing a perfect act.

 What Scripture shows us about forgiveness and why it matters

 Forgiveness is God-shaped before it is human-shaped.
 We look first to the cross, where God’s mercy meets human sin.
 This doesn’t minimize our pain; it magnifies grace that can meet pain honestly.
-Colossians reminds us that our forgiveness flows from being forgiven ourselves.
+Colossians puts it plainly: we forgive because we have been forgiven.

 Is forgiveness the same as reconciliation?